Report: Colonial Nostalgia

 The volumes Netherlands East Indies at the Tropenmuseum and Oceania at the Tropenmuseum were presented by the editors, both former employees of the Museum.
 With passion for the trade, they gave an inside look into the two volumes, and, in this way, into the Museum’s rich past.

+Janneke van Dijk, former curator of Photography and Image-culture at the Tropenmuseum was first to speak.
+Van Dijk started her presentation with an illustration that gave clear testimony of the relations between colonial subject and coloniser.
+Digital documentation techniques allowed for the forging of new links between the Museum’s various sub-collections.
+New perspectives and new categories were formed, among them the category of “colonial collections”.
 The link that previously existed between the colonial building and the collections housed therein had been lost in the Seventies and Eighties as a result of the then-current ideas.
-Ethnographic objects were put in storage, and the museum, as keynote speaker Henk Schulte Nordholt remarked, became “an entrance to the Third World”.
+Ethnographic objects were put in storage, and the museum, as keynote speaker Henk Schulte Nordholt remarked, became âan entrance to the Third Worldâ.
 A renewed interest, appearing in the Nineties, in the Museum’s own collection demanded that it take fuller account the object’s context.
 Indeed, each object has a number of stories to tell: Stories about who made it and who used it, but also stories about who collected it and how it has been presented over the years.
 The objects not only have stories of their own, but they also tell us about the colonial past of the Tropenmuseum itself.
 Janneke van Dijk illustrated this, using a series of old images of the Dutch Indies.
 Many a story is told in the works presented, but as she rightly commented: “Numerous objects still wait for theirs to be told.”
 Netherlands East Indies at the Tropenmuseum demonstrates the continued necessity to do research and to bear testimony.

+Next spoke David van Duuren, former curator of the Oceanic and Historical Collections, who presented the volume Oceania at the Tropenmuseum.
+The Oceanic collection is one of world-wide renown.
+Using unique old photos David van Duuren recounted the story of the first expedition to reach the eternal snowy peaks of uninhabitable Papua New Guinea.
 Oceania at the Tropenmuseum discusses the collection’s origin but also speaks of the colonial settings in which it was formed.
 The oldest of the Museum’s collections ended up in the Artis collection, which was later added to that of the Colonial Museum.
 Illustrating his presentation with portraits of some of the important collectors we see the changing of the times.
 One of the collection’s founding-fathers was Sir Wellcome, British collector made rich by the sale of medicine during the First World War.
 Georg Tillmann donated his collection to the Tropenmuseum when forced to flee for England during the Second World War.
 The collections of Gijs Oudshoorn and Paul Wirz equally ended up at the Tropenmuseum.
 A tip-off by a Father led the museum to the paintings by Belgium missionary Petrus Vertenten, also added to the collection.
 Because the Oceanic collection contains many an exciting story the next volumes are already being eagerly anticipated.

 After the break Wayne Modest’s wish was granted when speakers Henk Schulte Nordholt, Pamela Pattynama, and Susan LegĂȘne each gave their reading of the notion of colonial nostalgia.
 Moderated by Esther Captain, historian, post-doctoral researcher at the NIOD, and programme director of the Centre for the Humanities at Utrecht University, the afternoon focussed on the question why the past often seems more pretty than the present, while we know this to be false.